rht-labs/enablement-docs/1-the-manual-menace/README.md

 ## Extension Tasks
 > _Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution and are provided for additional scope._

- - Install Cowsay for 100% more Ansible Fun!
  - Add more secure access for Nexus (ie not admin / admin123) using the automation to drive secret creation
  - Add a SonarQube persistent deployment to the `ci-cd-deployments` section.
  - Add `jenkins.plugins.slack.SlackNotifier.xml` to `jenkins-s2i/configuration` to include URL of Slack for team build notifications and rebuild Jenkins S2I